 - TOEFL, PTE, and IELTS are the English proficiency tests accepted in UK universities.
 Securing an IELTS score of 6.5 with 6 in every band is necessary for admission to the desired universities.

-USA Eligibility Criteria
+USA Admission Eligibility Criteria

-- You should show your financial statements that you have enough funds to study and survive in the United Kingdom.
+- You should show in your financial statements that you have enough funds to study and survive in the United Kingdom.

 Suggested: Everything You Need to Know about Requirements to Study in UK

-Cost of Studying in UK vs US
+Cost of Studying in UK vs USA

 As we’re talking about whether the UK is better than the US, it’s imperative to discuss the cost of living and the cost of studying in both countries.
 Below, we explain the tuition fees and cost of living in both nations.

-Tuition Fees in the UK vs US
+Tuition Fees Comparison in the UK vs US

 Study program |